 If you can, always harvest during the new moon.
 This is because the water content within your plants is at its lowest during the new moon, meaning the next part of the process (drying and curing) will be easier, faster, and less likely to attract mold.

-Does the moon really help?
+Does moon really help in growing marijuana

 Plants are generally healthier and more resistant to diseases, they have a larger harvest at the end, and the early stages of germination and your plants living through the seedling phase are overall less risky.